 When I became a mother, I promised myself that I would never read my children’s diaries unless I had real cause for concern over their health or well-being.
 After all, my children should get their own privacy.

 One late night of no sleep, I decided to download pictures of my kids.
-I went to each child’s Facebook page to look through their photo albums.
+I went to each child’s Facebook and Instagram pages to look through their photo albums.

 So began the midnight spy adventure.
 From her Facebook album, I went to her wall.
 I followed the conversation between her and her friends.
-Then I searched Facebook for the tagged names in the photo.
-And so on and so on… I found all sorts of details about my daughter and her friends.
+Then I searched Instagram for the tagged names in the photo.
+And so on and so on.
+I found all sorts of details about my daughter and her friends.
 None of this information was particularly difficult to acquire.
 After all, my daughter did not consider this information private.

 I knew that I was not welcome there.
 I knew that she would be disgusted to think that I cared enough about her social life to go through these machinations.
-Facebook was to share her life with her friends, not her parents.
+Ironically, Facebook and Instagram are places where she shares her life with her friends, not her parents.